syncfusion-content/install-docs/Common/Essential-Studio/Installation/add-on-installers/QTP.md

 ## Overview

 Syncfusion<sup style="font-size:70%">&reg;</sup> supports Quick Test Professional software through Essential<sup style="font-size:70%">&reg;</sup> Test Studio, a QTP add-on that is specifically designed to meet the needs of professionals who need to test your controls.
 Essential<sup style="font-size:70%">&reg;</sup> Test Studio includes Custom Libraries, which allow Quick Test Professional to record and replay scripts from applications that contain Syncfusion<sup style="font-size:70%">&reg;</sup> controls.
 Quick Test Professional.NET Add-in extensibility is used to create these custom libraries.
-More information can be found at Mercury Quick Test Professional Help.
+More information can be found at Mercury Quick Test Professional Help.Â Â

 Essential<sup style="font-size:70%">&reg;</sup> Test Studio supports the following Windows-based controls.